jenguin777/sequelizeBurger/README.md

 * The app will store every burger in the database, whether devoured or not.

+* Implemented client-side, server-side, and database validation for "burger name cannot be null" and "burger name must be between 1 and 35 characters".

 # Technologies Used
 * Sequelize
 * Node.js